 You can also create “nested’ or hierarchical categories for your posts …

-You can also add a new category when creating or editing posts …
+You can also add new categories when creating or editing posts …

 (Add New Category)

-If you need to create a new category while creating or editing a post:
+If you need to add a new category while creating or editing a post:

-- Type your new category name (and select a ‘parent’ category if necessary),
+- Type your new category name (and choose a ‘parent’ category if required),

 - Click on the ‘Add New Category’ button …